Further resources

 Funeral services in the Wellington area

-Another Wellington-based funeral director I can highly recommend is Fiona King, also a sole operator.
+If you need the services of a funeral home I can highly recommend Fiona King of Broadbent and May, one of very few sole operators left.
 Fiona is a very helpful person who specialises in eco burials utilising the cemetery at Makara.
-Her website Broadbent and May is excellent.
-She has also given a wonderful TED Talk called "A Natural Undertaking" on taking back control of the funeral process.
+Her website is very informative and contains a link to a TED Talk she gave on taking back control of the funeral process.

 Back to top